haskellfoundation/HaskellSchool/en/lessons/typeclasses/comparison.md

 #### When Eq cannot be derived

-To derive a stock `Eq` instance for a product type like `Message`, all of the constructor's fields must have `Eq` instances.
+To derive a stock `Eq` instance for a record like `Message`, all of the constructor's fields must have `Eq` instances.
 Suppose our type contains an additional field, an `IO` action which sends the message somewhere.

 ```haskell
 data Message = Message { subject :: Text, body :: Text, send :: IO () }